EnglishEN

 R1234yf:

-The chemical formula for R1234yf is C7f3H7f2F7f4, meaning the molecule consists of three carbon atoms, two hydrogen atoms, and four fluorine atoms.
+The chemical formula for R1234yf is C₃H₂F₄, which means the molecule consists of three carbon atoms, two hydrogen atoms, and four fluorine atoms.
 This refrigerant contains no chlorine atoms.

 • y: Indicates the position of the double bond and the specific structure of the molecule